-Paint craft sticks in different colours.
+Paint craft sticks in different colors.
 Write the name of your plant using a marker pen and spray a layer of clear varnish.
 If you do not know the name of the plants, Leaf Snap is a great app, simply take a photo of the plant for identification and interesting information.

 Making the Cacti Rock Friends

-Paint pebbles/rocks light green, use a marker pen to draw thorns in a darker green and a mouth in red.
+Paint pebbles/rocks light green, use a marker pen to draw thorns in darker green and a mouth in red.
 Spray a layer of clear varnish and finish off with googly eyes.

 Making the Sign

 Our one cactus needed a bit of support so we added the sign.
 Glue craft sticks together, paint white and draw the sign in pencil.
-Paint the picture, draw the letters with marker pen, erase the pencil marks and spray with a layer of varnish.
+Paint the picture, draw the letters with a marker pen, erase the pencil marks and spray with a layer of varnish.

 Ideally, place the cacti outdoors where your plants would get plenty of sun.
-Most plants prefer early morning sun.
+Most plants prefer the early morning sun.
 The cacti can be kept indoors, as long as there is plenty of light and you turn your pots every week or two so all angles of your plant get an equal amount of light.